carreraSilvio/RPGDatabase/README.md

 ### Unity 2019.3
 1. Open the package manager and point to the rep url
 ![Imgur](https://i.imgur.com/iYGgINz.png)
-2. Add the repo url either via https or ssh

 ### Before Unity 2019.3

 #### Option A
 1. Open the manifest
-2. add the repo url either via https or ssh
+2. Add the repo url either via https or ssh

 		{
     		"dependencies": {